 I strolled to the corner and crossed the street.

-I was looking for Kate Lane’s car, which wasn’t visible anywhere.
+I was looking for Kate Lane's car, which wasn't visible anywhere.
 That was good.
-My employer had led her to believe that we had no interest in the Deacon case, so I didn’t want to run into her while I was doing my research.
+My employer had led her to believe that we had no interest in the Deacon case, so I preferred not to run into her while I was doing my research.

-She would find out eventually that we were investigating a Deacon case (although of course not the exact one she had asked about).
-My employer had told her the truth, technically, but I preferred to deal with that issue later (or, preferably, let my employer deal with it — this was all her plan, after all).
+She would find out eventually that we were investigating a Deacon case (although, of course, not the exact case she had asked about).
+My employer had told her the truth, technically, but I preferred to deal with that issue later (or, preferably, let my employer deal with it – this was all her plan, after all).

 I went up to the front door and tried it.
-I expected it to be locked, but it opened.
+I thought it might be locked, but it opened.

 The small office I stepped into was unoccupied.
 There was one desk with several issues of the Crier, some rather haphazard stacks of paper, including unopened mail, and a variety of telephones.
 I could hear a low, steady hum from elsewhere in the building.

 There was only one other door in the small room, and it was a dutch door.
 The top half was open and the bottom half was closed, so I felt ambivalent about proceeding further.